Introduction

 With all the Bible says about hope, its necessity, importance, and value, have you noticed it is not in the list of Gal.
 5:22?
 Nor is it in Col. 3:12ff.
 It is not even in Peter's list in 2 Pet.
 1:5.
 Hope is a serendipity.
 It is a byproduct, it is not sought.
 God desires that we have hope, Rom.
 15:13.

-Hope is important, valuable.
+One could restate this point: the PRIORITY of hope.
+Hope is essential, important, valuable.
 Hope is a necessity of life.
 It is as necessary to the human spirit as is oxygen to the body.
 Without hope, one feels sensless and purposeless.
 These will destroy life.

 Lack of hope is physically debilitating.
 Stresses on our mind can affect the entire body, and can even make one ill.
 Lack of hope determine medical success or failure.
 Absence of hope affects one psychologically with frustration, fatigue, withdrawal.